stts-se/tillstudpub/audio_streaming/doc/README.md

 # Audio quality and packet loss

 Currently, there seems to be some packet loss for both streaming methods used.
+For AudioWorklet, the packet loss is small, but still...